Nuthouse01/PMX-VMD-Scripting-Tools/README.md

 move "translation_functions", "translation_dicts" to CORE
-move some fundamental PMX functions into new separate file "core.nuthouse01_pmx_utils" new script "bone_add_leg_Dbones"
+move some fundamental PMX functions into new separate file "core.nuthouse01_pmx_utils" new script "bone_add_leg_Dbones" bugfix in function assert_no_overlapping_frames() in vmd_utils add some new words in translation dict attempt & give up on "vmd uninterpolate" script

 v1.07.04:
 fix crashing bug in "nuthouse01_vmd_utils", oops